4 Powerful Determining Factors to Know

 - The state in which the accident occurred

 With all of the possible scenarios, it’s important to have a quality car accident attorney fighting for your compensation from the start.
-So, if you were injured in Kansas, Missouri, Nebraska, or Wyoming, contact Patterson Legal Group today.
+So, if you were injured in Kansas, Missouri, and Oklahoma, contact Patterson Legal Group today.

 Our lawyers have a proven track record of winning clients the highest settlement possible while treating you with the respect they deserve.
 So, don’t wait- call (888) 687-2400, fill out our online form, or utilize our convenient LiveChat feature.